Aquanty/rtd-hgs/docs/source/index.rst

        set variable   $path  =  C:\my_file_path

-Each command defines the variable ``$path`` to have the value ``C:‘ my_file_path``.
+Each command defines the variable ``$path`` to have the value ``C:\char‘ my_file_path``.
 If you wish to retain leading whitespace in the variable value, then you can do so by enclosing it in double quotes ().
 For example, the command

 ::

        set variable $path="   C:\my_file_path"

-assigns to the variable ``$path`` the value ``   C:\my_file_path``.
-Note that the enclosing double quotes are automatically stripped from the variable value by the ``set variable`` command.
-If you would like to assign an empty value to a variable, then you can do so as follows using either of the equivalent commands:
+assigns to the variable ``$path`` the value
+``   C:\textbackslash my_file_path``.
+Note that the enclosing double
+quotes are automatically stripped from the variable value by the ``set variable`` command.
+If you would like to assign an empty value to a variable, then you can do so as follows using either of the equivalent
+commands:

 ::